dfinity/internet-identity/HACKING.md

 We use `eslint` to check the frontend code.
 You can run it with `npm run lint`.

+Please note that you will need to have bash 5 or later installed to run the e2e tests.
+You can check your bash version by running `bash --version`.

 #### Canisters tests

 There are plenty of unit and integration tests that cover the different canisters of this repository which cover all the functionality that Internet Identity offer.